-How available are attending physicians and specialists?Every rotation has a designated attending physician available around-the-clock, either in the hospital or by pager.
+How available are attending physicians and specialists?Every rotation has a designated attending physician available around the clock, either in the hospital or by pager.
 Residents feel very comfortable calling staff as needed.

 Who does the teaching (residents, fellows, or faculty)?At UMMC, we are proud to have some of the best educators in the southeast.
 Most of the didactic sessions in the core curriculum are led by faculty members.
-A great deal of the teaching of the program is done as patient care decisions are made and comes from other residents, fellows, and faculty, even students!
+A great deal of the teaching of the program is done as patient care decisions are made and comes from other residents, faculty, and even students!

 Do residents meet individually with the program leadership?All residents meet individually with the program director or an associate program director on a semi-annual basis for review of performance and milestone accomplishment and to address any of the resident's concerns with the program.

-What is your residency application deadline?Nov.
-1
+What is your residency application deadline?October 1st.

-How many people are interviewed each year by the Pathology Residency Program and how many are accepted?We interview approximately 20-40 candidates each year for two (2) to four (4) PGY-1 positions.
+How many people are interviewed each year by the pathology residency program and how many are accepted?We interview approximately 40 candidates each year for four (4) PGY-1 positions.

 What are the application requirements for IMGs?Graduate of a medical school outside the United States or Canada approved for listing by the World Health Organization or equivalent accrediting body and possess a currently valid certificate from the Educational Commission for Foreign Medical Graduates (EFCMG) upon graduation of IMG.

 What research opportunities are available?
-There are numerous research opportunities available ranging from case series write up to translational dash type collaborative projects with clinical faculty to bench research opportunities.
+There are numerous research opportunities available ranging from case series write-up to translational dash type collaborative projects with clinical faculty to bench research opportunities.
 Click here for more information.

 What are the ALS and BLS requirements?None.

-Do all rotations take place at the UMMC campus?During your PGY-4 year, you will do a one-month dermatopathology rotation at our local dermatopathology associates.
+Do all rotations take place at the UMMC campus?During your PGY4 year, you will do a one-month dermatopathology rotation at our local Dermatopathology Associates.

 What is the patient population (disease processes, socioeconomic background, variety)?As the only academic medical center in a state with great disparities in health status, high disease and mortality rates and low socioeconomic status, UMMC serves a large and culturally diverse population.
 A large number of patients from the Jackson area use the University for primary care, and patients from around Mississippi are referred for procedures and for diagnostic or therapeutic dilemmas.
 About half the patients are government-insured (Medicare and/or Medicaid) with a fair number of uninsured and some privately insured patients.
 Many state and local officials are cared for at the University Hospital.
-The VA population is predominantly male, older, and with more "bread and butter" internal medicine diagnoses.

-Is there provision for educational leave?Attendance at regional or national meetings is encouraged and administrative leave is provided for meetings.
+Is there provision for educational leave?Attendance at regional or national meetings is encouraged, and administrative leave is provided for meetings.